JWBurgers/deciphering-bitcoin/References.md

 Gorton, Gary.
 1984.
 Private clearing houses and the origins of central banking. *Business Review*, The Federal Reserve Bank of Philadelphia, January/February, 3-12.

+Graeber, David.
+2012. *Debt: The First 5,000 years*.
+Brooklyn, NY: Melville House.

 Gras, Norman.
 1942.
 Capitalism: Concepts and history. *Bulletin of the Business Historical Society*, 16, 21-34.

+Gregory of Tours.
+1974. *The History of the Franks*, ed.
+R. Baldick, B. Radice, and C. Jones, trans.
+L. Thorpe.
+Harmondsworth, England: Penguin Books.

+Grierson, Philip.
+1962.
+The president's address: Session 1961-2. *The Numismatic Chronicle and Journal of the Royal Numismatic Society*, 2, i-xvii.

 Grossman, Richard.
 2010. *Unsettled Account: The Evolution of Banking in the Industrialized World Since 1800*.
 Princeton, NJ: Princeton University Press.